metablaster/WindowsFirewallRuleset/docs/FAQ.md

 ## I get an error "Network path not found", "Unable to contact computer" or "The client cannot connect"

-First verify following network adapter items are enabled (checked) and if not restart adapter for any changes to take effect:
+First verify the following network adapter items are enabled (checked) and if not restart adapter for any changes to take effect:

 1. Client for Microsoft Networks
 2. File and Printer Sharing for Microsoft Networks